Gdlv/trackJR/README.md

 *Using Julia language and R for tracking tiny insects: an analysis of microhymenoptera wasps and olfactometers responses.*

-This package allow working and tracking tiny insect responses and is inspired in [pathtrackr](https://aharmer.github.io/pathtrackr/) and solution to work with tiny insect.
+This package allow working and tracking tiny insect responses and is inspired in [pathtrackr](https://aharmer.github.io/pathtrackr/) and a solution to work with tiny insect.
 Also, as use [Julia](https://julialang.org), it allow "meeting the velocity" and could be very helpful for batch processing.

 We develop this package for [R](https://cran.r-project.org/) because (we love R! and) most analyzes in ecological studies are in R enviroment.
 R is a more "mature" language than Julia.
 Although, as is expect for other lenguages, such as [Phyton], Julia would be the place were newly ecological advances stay.